iiscsahoo/python/README.md

-##nextbus.py
+## nextbus.py

 ### Purpose

-A program which will tell you how long it is until the next bus on “BUS ROUTE” leaving from “BUS STOP NAME” going “DIRECTION” using the api defined at http://svc.metrotransit.org/.
+A program which will tell you how long it is until the next bus on "BUS ROUTE" leaving from "BUS STOP NAME" going "DIRECTION" using the api defined at http://svc.metrotransit.org/.

-“BUS ROUTE” will be a substring of the bus route name which is only in one bus route, “BUS STOP NAME” will be a substring of the bus stop name which is only in one bus stop on that route, and “DIRECTION” will be “north” “east” “west” or “south”
+"BUS ROUTE" will be a substring of the bus route name which is only in one bus route, "BUS STOP NAME" will be a substring of the bus stop name which is only in one bus stop on that route, and "DIRECTION" will be "north", "east", "west", or "south"

 ### Example

-$ nextbus.py “METRO Blue Line” “Target Field Station Platform 1” “south”
+$ nextbus.py "metro blue line" "Target Field Station Platform 1" "south"

 8 Minutes